storyfeet/dugi_bialan/content/grammar.md

 * is-is : general pronoun
 * ga-ga : Colour

-* When joined to each other the child particle is considered complete
+When joined to each other the child prefix has its own clarifier, but a Primary particles can break that.

-* ga-vo-ezan : Wolf-coloured
+* ga-(vo-ezan) : Wolf-coloured

 ### The Pronoun "is"

 "is" is the general pronoun for anyone or anything in a previous sentence.
-It is always followed a clarifying word disambiguate, that may be a Primary particle.
+It is always followed a clarifying word disambiguate.

-If a primary particle follows "is", then the most recent occurence of that particle is assumed to be the intended target.

--- Zan leli li dugi da zan vuli. is-i li belin buna.
-..
-The child speaks to the adult.
-The child is happy.

--- Zan leli li dugi da zan vuli. is-da li belin buna.
-..
-The child speaks to the adult.
-The adult is happy.
+The clarifier doesn't have to be first/main word, just the least ambiguous.

 * is-is : he/she/they : the least specific pronoun possible
 * is-mudei : they : the group of people
 * is-muli : they all
 * is-mi : mine
 * is-zan : this/these person(s)
+* is-leli : The small one
+* is-bagi : his/her/theirs // belonging to the subject

 ### Colours with "ga"